Ethnicity pay gap

 Why we have an ethnicity pay gap

-Most of the issues that contribute to NCHA's ethnicity pay gap are reflected in the UK economy and are not unique to NCHA:
+Most of the issues that contribute to NCHA's ethnicity pay gap are reflected in the UK economy and are not unique to us:

-• The lack of ethnic minority groups in higher pay grades.
-At executive and senior manager level, representation remains at 0% and at the snap shot date, only 8.6% of managers were from minority ethnic backgrounds compared to a workforce where 24.5% of colleagues are ethnically diverse.
-This is despite the introduction of the Rooney rule and diverse panels, although it is recognised that these initiatives may take some time to impact upon the gaps that exist.
-This picture is replicated across the UK economy, as people from minority ethnic backgrounds and women are less likely to hold senior roles and more likely to be in front-line roles.
-We know that in the UK, ethnic minorities are more likely to experience educational and social disadvantage and are significantly more likely to work in zero hour contract roles than their white counterparts.
+- In terms of ethnicity, there is over-representation in our lower quartile pay bands of people who are not White British.
+This picture is replicated across the UK economy, as people from ethnically diverse backgrounds are less likely to hold senior roles and more likely to be in frontline roles.
+We know that in the UK ethnic minorities are more likely to experience educational and social disadvantage and are 47% more likely to work in zero hour contract roles than their white counterparts.

-• Occupational segregation.
+- Occupational segregation.
 The divide between occupations is a factor for the gap.
-We know that most of our ethnically diverse colleagues work in Care and Support (73%) and few work in the maintenance service (3%).
-This is one example of how our pay structure reflects gendered role segregation and value.
+We know that most of our ethnic minority colleagues work in Care and Support (74%) and very few work in maintenance services (4%) at the snapshot date.

 The ethnicity pay gap is different to equal pay